RudolphPereira/Casey-Chicago-Photography/README.md

 # Casey-Chicago-Photography-Webiste

-A website build for a Photographer - Personal Project {learning to code}
+A website built for a Photographer - Personal Project Part - 2 {learning to code}
+Learning Basic Animations + CSS Grid